Ankur0567/Loading-effect/README.md

 1) `Output_k.csv`, which includes k value for every tape advance
 2) `Output_corrected_data.csv`, which includes corrected BC data

-## 3. Bin all data grouped by tape advance

-please run `Avg_all_spots.py`, you will get BC vs ATN in a csv file, then calculate the k with linear regression simply in Excel

 ### Note

+ If you want to bin all data grouped by tape advance to calculate one k for all, please run `Avg_all_spots.py`, you will get BC vs ATN in a csv file, then calculate the k with linear regression simply in Excel.

  This programm is based on bin algorithm correcting BC loading data (Park et al., 2010).

 >Park, S.S., A.D.A.
 Hansen and S.Y.
 Cho, Measurement of real time black carbon for investigating spot loading effects of Aethalometer data.
 Atmospheric Environment, 2010.
 44(11): p.
 1449-1455.